codefresh-io/docs.codefresh.io/_docs/incubation/hosted-runtime.md

 ---
 title: "Set up Hosted GitOps"
 description: ""
-group: runtime
+group: incubation
 toc: true
 ---

-If you have Codefresh's Hosted GitOps solution, complete the simple setup to provision your hosted runtime, and you are all ready to leverage extensive CD Ops capabilities.
+If you have Codefresh's Hosted GitOps solution, complete the simple setup, and you are all ready to leverage extensive CD Ops capabilities.
 Read about [Hosted GitOps]({{site.baseurl}}/docs/incubation/intro-hosted-runtime/).

 ### Where to start with Hosted GitOps